panther-labs/panther-analysis/README.md

 ## Panther CLI Tool

 `panther-cli` is a Python command line interface for testing and packaging Panther Policies and Rules.
-Policies define the compliant and secure state of a cloud Resource, whereas Rules perform analysis on log data.
+This enables policies and rules to be managed in code and tracked via version control systems such as git or svn.
+This is also useful for devops and security personnel who prefer CLI management and configuration over web app interfaces.

 ### Installation